myscratchbooks/Python-and-R/README.md

 Comparison of K-Means and DBSCAN Clustering Method on Mall customer dataset using Python
 ### R_Classificaion_Breast_Cancer.ipynb
 Using Random Foreest Algorithm with grid search and Feature Selection to predict Breast Cancer

+### Classification.xlsx
+Comparison of the top 10 Classification Algorithms